arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor_identifier.md

 with *HTTP 404*.

 @RESTRETURNCODE{410}
-The server will respond with *HTTP 410* if a server which will process the query or is the leader for a shard which is used in the query stops responding, but the connection has not been closed.
+The server will respond with *HTTP 410* if a server which processes the query or is the leader for a shard which is used in the query stops responding, but the connection has not been closed.